ChicagoHAI/human-centered-machine-learning/syllabus.md

 ## Approach

 We have two lectures per week and each student is expected to present (lead the discussion) twice in class.
 As a crucial step of research is to come up with a good research question, we will ask each student to write two research proposals in this class.
-Each proposal will be at most five pages and is expected to identify a research question, explain why it is a good research question, and propose a tentative plan to address it (e.g., computational models, experiment designs, etc).
+Each proposal will be at most five pages and is expected to identify a research question, explain why it is a good research question, and propose a tentative plan to address it (e.g., computational approaches, experiment designs, etc).
 The final project will be done in groups with at most two or three people depending on class size.

 ### Preliminary topics (check course page for updated schedule)

-We will examine the following topics this quarter: biases, accountability, interpretable machine learning, and human-AI interaction.
+We will examine the following topics this quarter: biases, accountability, human-AI decision making, explanations, and alignment.
 We will read related papers to help us understand research in these areas.

 ### Required background